encircled/Joiner/README.md

 ## Reactive setup

-Reactive API supports Hibernate only, its initialization is very similar and requires `jakarta.persistence.EntityManagerFactory`:
+The reactive API supports Hibernate only, and its initialization is very similar, requiring the `jakarta.persistence.EntityManagerFactory`:
 ```java
 ReactorJoiner joiner = new ReactorJoiner(getEntityManagerFactory())
 ...
 ```

-Also, to set up Reactive Joiner, you must have following dependencies on the classpath:
+Additionally, to set up Reactive Joiner, you must include the following dependencies on the classpath:

 Eclipse vertx driver for target database, for instance for mysql:
 ```xml